RedPitaya/RedPitaya/doc/developerGuide/gpio/gpio.rst

 https://github.com/torvalds/linux/tree/master/tools/gpio

-We isolated the sources and created a library from ``gpio-utils.c`` and executables from other cource files.
+We isolated the sources and created a library from ``gpio-utils.c`` and executables from other source files.

 https://github.com/RedPitaya/gpio-utils